Publications

 We study the value of and the demand for instrumentally-valuable information in an environment where signals are transparently biased.
 We observe remarkable sophistication in information aggregation and acquisition.
 A majority of our subjects (63%) made unbiased reports even when faced with biased signals.
 When allowed to buy pairs of opposite or similarly biased information sources, subjects actively shopped for diverse information at personal costs, and their demand for diverse information reacted rationally to its value and cost.
 Subjects who were worse at aggregating information, were more likely to purchase diverse signals.
 Our results advocate for greater transparency in media bias.

-[10] Noisy Foresight (with Chad Kendall) [go to paper]
+[10] Noisy Foresight (with Chad Kendall) [go to paper] Revise and Resubmit at Journal of the European Economic Association

 Rational agents must perform backwards induction by thinking contingently about future states and actions, but failures of backwards induction and contingent reasoning are ubiquitous.
 How do boundedly-rational agents make decisions when they fail to correctly forecast actions in the future?
 We construct an individual decision-making experiment to collect a rich dataset in which subjects must reason only about their own future actions.
 We demonstrate substantial mistakes relative to the rational benchmark, and use the rich dataset to estimate several possible models of boundedly-rational foresight.
 We find that a model in which subjects expect to make more mistakes when the payoff consequences of their future actions are more similar best explains behavior.

-[11] From Me to We: Beating Procrastination in Teams
+[11] From Me to We: Beating Procrastination in Teams (with Guidon Fenig) [go to paper] Revise and Resubmit at Journal of Economic Behavior and Organization

 Can team incentives increase worker's productivity and decrease procrastination in intertemporal tasks?
 We recruited just under 600 online workers to engage in tedious tasks over three days.
 They were randomly assigned to either individualistic (Solo) incentives or to one of two team-based incentives (Cooperative and Competitive).
 Contrary to theoretical predictions, workers under Cooperative incentives surpassed the performance of those working under either Solo or Competitive incentives.
 Productivity on Day 1, which in theory should inversely relate to procrastination, was also significantly higher in both team treatments.
 Our structural analysis confirms that teams increase productivity by enhancing intrinsic motivation and by reducing the tendency to delay work.
 Finally, teams increase productivity further under Competitive incentives, when workers can observe and react to the efforts of their team members.